Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Introduction

-In recent years, with the rapid development of generative models such as diffusion~\citep{ho2020denoising,dhariwal2021diffusion,saharia2022photorealistic,ramesh2022hierarchical,rombach2022high,chang2023muse,zhang2024artbank}, image super-resolution has increasingly relied on their strong generative priors to recover missing details from low-resolution (LR) inputs~\citep{wu2024seesr,yu2024scaling,lin2024diffbir,wu2025one,DBLP:conf/cvpr/DongFGWZCLZ25,duan2025dit4sr,hu2025text}.
-Although these approaches can effectively restore fine-grained natural textures (e.g., grass, leaves), they often distort text regions, turning them into gibberish as shown in Fig.\ref{fig:teaser} (b).
-Some researchers attempt to address this by processing only text regions~\citep{zhang2024diffusion,li2023learning}.
+In recent years, with the rapid development of generative models such as diffusion~\cite{ho2020denoising,dhariwal2021diffusion,saharia2022photorealistic,ramesh2022hierarchical,rombach2022high,chang2023muse,zhang2024artbank}, image super-resolution has increasingly relied on their strong generative priors to recover missing details from low-resolution (LR) inputs~\cite{wu2024seesr,yu2024scaling,lin2024diffbir,wu2025one,DBLP:conf/cvpr/DongFGWZCLZ25,duan2025dit4sr,hu2025text}.
+Although these approaches can effectively restore fine-grained natural textures (\eg, grass, leaves), they often distort text regions, turning them into gibberish as shown in Fig.\ref{fig:teaser} (b).
+Because their primary goal is overall image enhancement, they tend to overlook text structure, resulting in a limited ability to preserve fine-grained glyph details.
+This limitation is amplified for Chinese characters, due to their complex and diverse glyph designs and relatively low saliency in images.
+Consequently, models tend to under-represent and collapse glyphs into oversimplified, averaged forms, producing overlapping or distorted characters.
+Some researchers attempt to address this by processing only text regions~\cite{zhang2024diffusion,li2023learning}.
 While these methods improve readability notably, the absence of global background constraints often introduces style inconsistencies and block artifacts between text and background.
-The unsatisfactory performance of the present methods can be attributed to several reasons.
-Firstly, there is a deficiency in scene text paired data.
-Current scene text super-resolution datasets~\citep{wang2020scene,yu2021benchmarking,ma2023benchmark} are limited in degradation and focused on textline annotations, making it difficult for models to learn the mapping from low- to high-resolution text.
-Moreover, current methods primarily enhance overall image quality but fail to capture fine-grained glyph structures.
-This limitation is amplified for Chinese characters, due to their complex glyph designs and relatively low saliency in images.
-Consequently, models tend to under-represent and collapse glyphs into oversimplified, averaged forms, producing overlapping or distorted characters.
-Ultimately, current approaches face a persistent trade-off between maintaining readability and ensuring high image quality. \textit{Our key observation is that these goals need not be antagonistic if text and non-text are explicitly handled differently.
+Ultimately, current approaches face a persistent trade-off between maintaining readability and ensuring high image quality. \textit{Our key observation is that these goals need not be mutually exclusive if text and non-text are explicitly handled differently.
 Text structures can be reconstructed with dedicated mechanisms and then used to guide full-image restoration, ensuring coherent style without artifacts.}